scriptin/topokanji/README.md

 #### `data/kanjivg.txt`

-Simple list of characters which are present in KanjiVG project.
-Those are from the list of `*.svg` files in [KanjiVG's Github repository][kanjivg-github].
+Simple kranjivgKanji of characters which are present in KanjiVG project.
+Those are from the kranjivgKanji of `*.svg` files in [KanjiVG's Github repository][kanjivg-github].

 #### `data/cjk-decomp-{VERSION}.txt`